 You can add additional effort to this exercise by carrying around two dumbbells, kettlebells.
 Have your arms up and engaged as though you will do a shoulder press, being sure not to drop them down where your legs are moving.

 Imagine two of your knees pressed together to be a closed clam.
-With this in mind, you should have a pretty good idea of where to start.
+With this in mind, you should have a pretty good idea of where to start with the clamshell.
 For an additional challenge, you can wrap your knees with a fabric hip band.
 Clamshells are also a great exercise for hip bursitis.

 Be sure that you are thinking about keeping your shoes together as you begin.
 Imagine yourself as the clam, and the mental reminder of keeping areas pressed together should be more effortless.